bluenviron/gortsplib/README.md

 ## RTP Payload Formats

-In RTSP, media streams are routed between server and clients by using RTP packets, which are encoded in a specific, codec-dependent, format.
+In RTSP, media streams are transmitted by using RTP packets, which are encoded in a specific, codec-dependent, format.
 This library supports formats for the following codecs:

 ### Video